mariodragun/MS4-Django-Mario-Dragun/readme.md

 ### Target Audience:

 - General population who enjoy quizzes.

 - People who want to expand their general knowledge

+### Site Owner Goals:

+- Provide the users interesting quizzes

+- Make a profit from donations

+### UX stories:

+#### As admin I want to:

+- easy access change database questions

+- to add new questions

+- to delete users

+#### As user I want to:

+- easy to register

+- easy to login

+- to play general knowledge quiz

 ### Structure: